Port-Hamiltonian formulation and symplectic discretization of plate models. Part II : Kirchhoff model for thin plates: PH formulation of the Kirchhoff plate

 \subsection{PH vectorial formulation of the Kirchhoff plate}

-To obtain a port-Hamiltonian system (pHs) the energy variables as well as the underlying Stokes-Dirac structure, associated with the skew-adjoint operator $J$, have to be properly defined.
-Since the Kirchhoff plate represents the 2D extension of the Euler-Bernoulli beam, it is natural to select as energy variables the linear momentum, together with curvatures.
-The energy variables are collected in the vector
+To obtain a port-Hamiltonian system (PHs) the energy variables as well as the underlying Stokes-Dirac structure, associated with the skew-adjoint operator $J$, have to be properly defined. {Consider the Hamiltonian energy:

+The energy variables are then selected to be the linear momentum $\mu \diffp{w}{t}$ and the curvatures $\bm\kappa$, in an analogous fashion with respect to the one-dimensional counterpart of this model, the Euler-Bernoulli beam.} The energy variables are collected in vector

-where $v = \diffp{w}{t}$.
-The Hamiltonian density is given by the following expression
+where $w_t = \diffp{w}{t}$.
+The Hamiltonian density is given by the following expression:

-So its variational derivative provides as co-energy variables
+So its variational derivative provides as co-energy variables: